yarnpkg/berry/README.md

 Because this repository is about the modern but experimental version of Yarn (aka Yarn v2), the install process is slightly different for the time being.

-- First, make sure you are using [the latest Yarn release](https://yarnpkg.com/en/docs/install).
+- Open one of your project
+- First run `yarn policies set-config nightly` - to be sure that the next command will work
-- Then go into your project and run `yarn policies set-version berry`
+- Then run `yarn policies set-config berry` - this will fetch the v2 bundle
+- And voilà!
+Just run any command, such as `yarn config -v` - they will use the v2
-- To revert, just remove the local `.yarnrc` file that's been created
+- To revert, just remove the local change to your `.yarnrc` file

 ## Generic packages